Version 3, 30 March 2023

 Optional analytic cookies

-We use software called Adobe Analytics and Hotjar to collect performance data about how people use their NHS account.
-The information helps us to improve the NHS account.
+We use software called Adobe Analytics, Hotjar and Qualtrics to collect performance data about how people use the NHS App.
+The information helps us to improve the NHS App.

-Your "client IP address" is transmitted to Adobe Analytics and Hotjar as part of performance data but is not stored.
-This means we cannot identify you.
-No other personal information (for example, your name or address) is collected.
+Your "client IP address" is anonymised before it is shared with Adobe Analytics, Hotjar and Qualtrics.
+This means that you cannot be directly identified from this information.
+No other personal information (for example, your name or address) is collected for this purpose.

-We do not allow Adobe or Hotjar to use or share our analytics data.
+We do not allow Adobe, Hotjar or Qualtrics to use or share our analytics data.

-You can choose whether to allow optional analytic cookies from your NHS account.
+You can choose whether to allow optional analytic cookies from the NHS App.
 To change your preference:

 - Go to More.